SitchApp/sitch-embed/readme.md

 You can provide a z-index for the embedded Sitches.
 So to make the Sitches use z-index 1000 you would write `initializeSitchButtons({baseZIndex: 1000})`.

+### backgroundColor (default: 'none')

+A background color to show before the Sitch's theme is initialized and rendered.
+You would want this color to match your theme background to make the color shift less jarring.
+Example: `initializeSitchButtons({backgroundColor: '#000'})`.

 ## Caveats

 `initializeSitchButtons()` must be called after the Sitch buttons are mounted in the DOM.
 If your DOM dynamically changes you'll have to re-execute the function any time new Sitch buttons are constructed.